LGBTQ people in Canada: Media

 Canada has a significant number of LGBT-targeted media outlets.

 Pink Triangle Press has published the newspapers Xtra! in Toronto, Xtra!
 West in Vancouver and Capital Xtra! in Ottawa.
 In 2015, the company announced that it was folding all three print titles, but would continue publication of the website, Daily Xtra, as a digital media title.
 The company also formerly published the Toronto-based magazines The Body Politic and fab.

 Other past and present LGBT publications in Canada have included Esprit, Rites, Fugues, Wayves, abOUT, Outlooks, OutWords, Perceptions, GO Info, Plenitude and Siren, as well as a short-lived national edition of fab.

-The television channel OUTtv, a general interest channel for LGBT audiences, broadcasts on digital cable.
+The television channel OUTtv, a general interest channel for LGBTQ audiences, broadcasts on digital cable.
 Two premium subscription channels, Playmen TV and Maleflixxx Television, air gay pornography.

-The broadcast group Evanov Communications operated CIRR-FM, a radio station in Toronto which aired a mix of contemporary hit radio music and LGBT-oriented talk programming.
+The broadcast group Evanov Communications operated CIRR-FM, a radio station in Toronto which aired a mix of contemporary hit radio music and LGBTQ-oriented talk programming.
 The company was granted a license to operate a similar radio station, CHRF in Montreal, which was launched in 2015 but converted to an adult standards format within less than a year; the original CIRR, in turn, was shut down in fall 2023.

-Nova Scotian comic book shop Cape & Cowl Comics & Collectibles is a transgender-owned shop specializing in LGBTQ+ items and pride items, including pride flags, self-published books, zines, toys, DVD and VHS tape videos and other items.
-Proprietor Jay Aaron Roy also features a safe space in the shop for maginalized, LGBTQ+, disabled and at-risk youth.
+Nova Scotian comic book shop Cape & Cowl Comics & Collectibles is a transgender-owned shop specializing in LGBTQ items and pride items, including pride flags, self-published books, zines, toys, DVD and VHS tape videos and other items.
+Proprietor Jay Aaron Roy also features a safe space in the shop for marginalized, LGBTQ, disabled and at-risk youth.